-Component 2: Health and Performance
+Health and Performance

-Topic 1 Health, fitness and well-being Topic 2 Sport psychology Topic 3 Socio-cultural factors 24% of qualification 70 marks AO1 = 10%AO2 = 8%AO3 = 6%
+Topic 1 Health, fitness and well-being AO1 = 10%Topic 2 Sport psychology AO2 = 8%Topic 3 Socio-cultural factors AO3 = 6%

-With regards to the practical element, students can only be assessed in the sports listed by the exam board (please see Miss Curtis for a detailed list of practical activities).
-Component 3 & 4 assess AO4 and account for 40% of the overall grade.
+With regards to the practical element, students can only be assessed in the sports listed by the exam board (please see Mrs Irvin for a detailed list of practical activities).
+Component 3 and 4 assess AO4 and account for 40% of the overall grade.